Skip to main content

 PRP uses concentrated platelets from your own blood to support the body’s natural healing response, while stem cell therapy involves more complex cell-based treatments with regenerative potential.
 PRP is typically simpler and less invasive, while stem cell therapy requires more advanced evaluation and treatment planning.

-Why People Compare PRP and Stem Cell Therapy
+Why Patients Compare PRP and Stem Cell Therapy

 Most patients looking into these treatments are searching for the same thing: relief, recovery, and a way to support healing without jumping straight into more invasive procedures.